Skip Navigation

 Keywords: Collaboration, Educational programs, Health education, Infant health, Nursing, Oral health, Referrals, Screening, Students

-New York University College of Dentistry and New York University Rory Meyers College of Nursing.
+New York University College of Dentistry, New York University Rory Meyers College of Nursing.
 [2023].
 Prenatal oral health interprofessional experience guide.
-New York, NY: New York University, Rory Meyers College of Nursing, 15 pp.
+New York, NY: New York University, New York: Rory Meyers College of Nursing, 15 pp.

 Annotation: This guide is a model used by New York University (NYU) College of Dentistry and NYU College of Nursing for the NYU Prenatal Oral Health Interprofessional Experience.
 For this program, NYU dental students and nurse midwifery or family nurse practitioner students collaborate to develop a management plan to meet the oral health needs of pregnant women in the Bellevue Pediatric Dental Clinic through oral health screening, education, and referral.
 The guide includes information about interprofessional collaborative practice competencies, a student assignment example, education resources, and suggestions to facilitate student discussion.